 Seeds are tiny packages containing a tiny plant called an embryo, its food supply, and a protective case called a seed coat.
 A good way to see the parts of a seed is to soak some dried lima beans in a cater and then split them lengthwise.

 Look closely, and you’ll see the tiny plant curled up on one side of the bean.
 The rest of the bean is food – for the baby plant or the person or animal that eats the bean.
 Kids can also discover if they can grow plants without seeds.

 Sprout Art Activities for Kids

-Sprout seeds without soil.
+Sprout seeds without soil is a super indoor garden activity to do.
 You’ll need a new sponge, scissors, mustard seeds (from the supermarket spice section), plastic wrap, and a spray bottle.
 Cut the sponge into a fun shape like a heart or a star.
 Soak it in water and then squeeze it, so it is wet but not dripping.
 Set the sponge on a dish.
 Sprinkle the sponge with seeds.